 Most Wi-Fi cameras are also super easy to set-up, which means they can easily be taken down and relocated by you, as the need arises.
 Most are fully portable, which is great if you have to move and want to take it with you.

 Keep in mind that an IP camera is only as good as the software you use to monitor the camera.
 You want to ensure that your camera uses motion activated technologies but with software that allows for smart alerts.
 Most IP cameras capture all motion events such as pesky spiders, birds and changes in light.
-Smart alerts can save you searching through these events to find what’s important and even alert you in real time such as when a person is detected.
+Smart alerts can save you searching for these events to find what’s important and even alert you in real time such as when a person is detected.

 Most IP security cameras come with a speaker and microphone so you can chat to the children while you are at work, or warn an incoming intruder that they are being recorded.

-Now, outdoor based cameras should be fully waterproof and record in low light HD.
+Now, outdoor-based cameras should be fully waterproof and record in low light HD.
 What’s more, if they are all Wi-Fi enabled, all you need is access to a router and they will upload recordings directly to the cloud for easy retrieval and viewing later.